-NCPRC was formerly the Clinical Research Unit (CRU) of Dorothea Dix Hospital, which had been in operation since 1967.
-In 2011, the CRU converted to an outpatient research clinic on the Dix campus and became known as the NCPRC.
-In 2014, the Research Center moved to its current location at 3010 Falstaff Road in Raleigh along with other Center programs to optimize its integration into the Center, the Raleigh community and local mental health service.
-The Center has expanded its research program to include a newly developed Community Outcomes Research and Evaluation Center (COREC).
+Formerly the Clinical Research Unit (CRU) of Dorothea Dix Hospital, which had been in operation since 1967, the CRU converted to an outpatient research clinic on the Dix campus in 2011 and became known as the NCPRC.
+Eventually the Research Center would moved to it’s current location with other CECMH Wake County programs to optimize its integration into the Center, the Raleigh community and local mental health service.
 NCPRC continues to partner with North Carolina’s Department of Health and Human Services.

 Developing interventions for symptoms of schizophrenia for which current treatments are inadequate.
 These include:

 - Cognitive impairment.
 Antipsychotic medications do little to improve underlying cognitive deficits in schizophrenia.